 We often hear that heart disease is the most common cause of death among both American men and women.
 But in reality, it’s a specific type of heart disease—coronary artery disease.

-Coronary artery disease, sometimes called CAD or coronary heart disease, is the most common type of heart disease.
+Coronary artery disease, sometimes called CAD or coronary heart disease, is the most common form of heart disease – affecting nearly 20 million adults (ages 20 and older).
 It occurs when the coronary arteries, which supply blood to the heart muscle, harden and narrow.
+Oftentimes, in the early stages of coronary artery disease, there won’t be any noticeable signs or symptoms, allowing the disease to progress undetected until it has reached a more advanced stage.

 This happens due to a buildup of plaque known as atherosclerosis.
 As plaque progressively builds up, less blood can flow through the arteries, depriving organs and tissues throughout the body of oxygen and essential nutrients.